carasaj/bank_churn_model/README.md

 The main file is bank_churn_final.ipynb

-Our project is to create a machine learning model for predicting customer churn for a bank.
-We will experiment with various processing techniques and models to maximize accuracy.
+Our project is to create a machine learning model for predicting bank customer churn.
+We will experiment with various processing techniques and models to maximize accuracy, precision, and recall.
 Our best model will be compared to other attempts using similar models to show how each step impacts the accuracy.